 Supports state and local REALTOR® association initiatives, including trainings, forums, studies, and ordinance drafting for a wide range of rural issues such broadband, well and septic,and planning and zoning issues.

 Supports state and local REALTOR® association initiatives, including trainings, community input planning and studies, in a wide range of land-use and transportation- related activities with the primary goal of affecting public policies that support development that meets one or more of the ten Smart Growth Principles.

 Offer and sponsor this four-hour course that teaches REALTORS® state-of-the-art community planning concepts, the value of smart growth neighborhoods to homebuyers and their communities and how REALTORS® can help make smart growth happen.

-This program will offer specialized in-person training to REALTORS®, elected officials, municipal staff, and housing and neighborhood advocates to address the problems of vacant, abandoned, and blighted properties.
+This program offers specialized training and technical assessments, and webinar series to help REALTORS®, elected officials, municipal staff, and housing and community advocates address the problems of vacant, abandoned, and deteriorated properties.

-Walkable communities are becoming the latest trend in real estate, and REALTORS® need to be aware of how the demand for walkable communities impacts real estate and their business.
-Get more details, listen to a webinar, and download the fact sheet to see how to make your community more walkable.
-Then use a Smart Growth Action Grant to plan and implement your initiative.
+Walkable communities are one of the latest trends in real estate, and REALTORS® need to be aware of how the demand for walkable communities impacts real estate and their business.
+Access a fact sheet, how-to guide, advocacy overview, and webinar to learn how to make your community more walkable.
+Leverage a Smart Growth Grant to plan and implement your initiative.